2007 Scottish local elections

 The 2007 Scottish local elections were held on 3 May 2007, the same day as Scottish Parliament elections and local elections in parts of England.
 All 32 Scottish councils had all their seats up for election – all Scottish councils are unitary authorities.

 Background

 This was the first election for local government in Great Britain to use the Single Transferable Vote (the system is used in Northern Ireland), as implemented by the Local Governance (Scotland) Act 2004.
-The new electoral system resulted in most councils being under no overall control.
+The new electoral system resulted in most councils being under no overall control, a situation in which no single political group achieves a majority of seats.

 eCounting fiasco

 Scanners supplied by DRS Data Services Limited of Milton Keynes, in partnership with Electoral Reform Services (ERS), the trading arm of the Electoral Reform Society, were used to electronically count the paper ballots in both the Scottish council elections and the Scottish Parliament general election.

 Because of the fiasco in 2007 of holding parliamentary (Holyrood) and local elections simultaneously, the following Scottish local elections were held in 2012 instead of 2011.